 Formerly the award-wining Morepork Lodge, The Riverside Homestead was built for Earl Wilson, a local doctor who commissioned a renowned architect (Donald Architectural Design) back in the early 90’s, with the specification “all workmanship and materials shall be best quality throughout”.
 The interior features redwood and local heart Rimu.

-Owners and hosts Chris Wharehinga Swannell and Michael Hooper invite you to share the peace and comfort of their natural haven.
-A sheltered sun-facing verandah looks over sweeping front lawns across Orongo Bay to the Waitangi Treaty Grounds where Maori and European first formally agreed to live together in Aotearoa, New Zealand.
-Nearby Russell was the nation’s first Capital.
+Owners and hosts Chris Wharehinga Swannell and Michael Hooper invite you to share the peace and comfort of this natural riverside haven.
+Sheltered sun-facing decks look over sweeping front lawns descending past native and flowering bushes and trees down to the Waitangi River.
+At the nearby Waitangi Treaty Grounds, Maori and European first formally agreed to live together in Aotearoa, New Zealand.
 Chris, who is part Maori, can share with you his people’s history.

-With its natural spring, ozone, and oxygen-rich cloak of tall trees, the Homestead’s spray-free estate is fresh and healthful.
+With its oxygen-rich cloak of tall trees, the Riverside Homestead’s spray-free estate is fresh and healthful.
 We try to respect and reflect that in all we offer.